LeDanos/LeDanos/README.md

 ### <div align="center">I'm Daniel Němec, I study IT at [Střední Průmyslová Škola](https://github.com/SPSMB)</div>

-- I can use HTML and CSS and I'm currently learning to use Java and JavaScript

 - I'm an introvert and spend all my time in front of a computer playing games (I swear it's just to learn more about game design and I'm not addicted)